Arakiss/commitloom/README.md

 ## 📖 Project History

-CommitLoom evolved from a personal script that was being copied across different projects.
-Its predecessor, GitMuse, experimented with local models like Llama through Ollama, but the results weren't as consistent or high-quality as needed.
-The rise of cost-effective OpenAI models, particularly gpt-4o-mini, made it possible to create a more reliable and powerful tool.
+CommitLoom evolved from my personal script that I was tired of copying across different projects.
+Its predecessor, GitMuse, was my experiment with local models like Llama through Ollama, but I couldn't achieve the consistent, high-quality results I needed.
+The rise of cost-effective OpenAI models, particularly gpt-4o-mini, made it possible for me to create a more reliable and powerful tool.

-Key differences from GitMuse:
+Key improvements over GitMuse:
 - Uses OpenAI's models for superior commit message generation
 - More cost-effective with the new gpt-4o-mini model
 - Better structured for distribution and maintenance